7RU7H/Archive/Cloud/Azure/Azure-Defined.md

 #### Subscriptions

 A subscription is base unit of Azure interaction and an agreement between Microsoft and customer.
-[Azure subscription limits and quotas - Azure Resource Manager | Microsoft Learn](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits)
+[Azure subscription limits and quotas - Azure Resource Manager | Microsoft Learn](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits).
 Different subscription can be used for structural reasons.
-RBAC, Policy and Budget can be applied to eac.
+RBAC, Policy and Budget can be applied to each.
+See [[Azure-Administration-Subscriptions]].

 #### Azure Resource Manager

 Management suite for Azure.
+See [[Azure-Administration-Azure-Resource-Manager]] and [[Azure-Administration-ARM-Templates]]

 - Resources are created in a resource group in subscription, but can not be nested, have inheritance
 - Resource groups are not a connective boundary.